aaylafetzer/BigSearch/README.md

 1. Download and extract BigSearch to the directory you want to index and search
 2. Navigate a terminal/command prompt to the directory and run ``pip install -r requirements.txt``
-3. Run app.py and the script will begin to index the directory.
+3. Run app.py (``python3 app.py`` if you're running it from the terminal) and the script will begin to index the directory.
 This will only happen once unless you delete ``BigSearchDB.sqlite``